 No, the City of Whittlesea does not give the COVID-19 vaccination.
 The COVID-19 vaccination program is being organised by the Australian Government with support from state governments.

-Or contact Northern Health Disability Liaison Officer via email DisabilityLiaison@nh.org.au
+Contact Northern Health Disability Liaison Officer via email at DisabilityLiaison@nh.org.au

 You will be offered a suitable vaccine at the time of booking.

-The COVID-19 vaccine does not protect against influenza, so yes you should still have an influenza vaccine in readiness for the winter influenza season.
+Yes.
+The COVID-19 vaccine does not protect against influenza, so you should still have an annual influenza vaccine.